Who We Are

 NICB conducts multi-claim, multi-carrier investigations of major criminal activity.
 Much of our success is due to our network of relationships with members and strategic partners, as well as law enforcement agencies, prosecutors and others who are dedicated to uncovering and stopping insurance and vehicle crimes.

 NICB delivers customized, face-to-face training and education at member locations to help companies stay current on the latest insurance crime issues and schemes, red flag indicators and fraud-fighting technologies.
 Additional learning and development is available through various NICB Academies, as well as the online National Insurance Crime Training Academy (NICTA).
 We also provide in-person and online training for members of law enforcement.

 NICB’s Government Affairs team leads the property-casualty industry’s anti-fraud and vehicle theft legislative and regulatory agenda.
 We promote statues, regulations and policies at all levels of government to help serve member interests in preventing, detecting and defeating insurance-related crimes.

 NICB creates extensive media campaigns to inform the public, news media, member companies and their policyholders, and the general public about insurance crime issues.
-We encourage consumers to anonymously report fraud via our website, phone, text message or our fraud tips app.
+We encourage consumers to anonymously report fraud via our website or phone to 800.TEL.NICB.
 Our consumer services also include our popular VINCheck® service, which helps the car-buying public to determine if a vehicle has been reported as stolen, but not recovered, or as a salvage vehicle.

 NICB is the only organization in the United States that convenes the collective resources needed to help prevent, detect, investigate and deter insurance fraud and vehicle theft crimes.